JonasDallmann/fivem-windows-installer/README.md

 > * install FiveM  -> to setup your server with TX-Admin
 > * [IN PROGRESS] -> Update server (tx-version)

+>* NOTE: I assume no liability in any case!

 ## ❗LICENSE:
 This software is distributed under the [ license](/LICENSE).